Fitting galaxy spectra with STECKMAP: a user guide: Installing yorick

 \section{Installing yorick}

-You will thus need to first install Yorick from\\ \url{http://www.maumae.net/yorick/doc/}.
+You will thus need to first install Yorick.
+Under ubuntu or mac instructions can be found online.
 This should in principle be painless, especially using the pre-compiled binary distributions.
 Yorick is very light (much lighter than the STECKMAP package itself) so you wont have to worry about disk space.
 I recommend installing Yorick in a directory such as {\tt \$HOME/Yorick/}

 Successful installation should result in the yorick executable to have a full path similar to:

 \$HOME/Yorick/yorick-2.1/yorick/yorick (for yorick-2.1 that is).
 This note provides few guidelines for installing yorick.
 Refer to yorick's README for more, as it is more complete.
 On Macs, yorick can be installed through fink.
 I recommend using yorick through emacs.
 This allows for 2 very cool things to happen: \begin{itemize} \item{enables emacs code editing features: colors, indentation, etc... i.e. a helpful coding environment.} \item{keyboard shortcuts: the buffer you are currently editing can be executed with Ctrl-X Ctrl-S.} \end{itemize}